 DroneDeploy data is georeferenced in WGS84, which is an Earth-centered datum.
 It is the same reference as GPS.
 Distortion on this projection is higher at far northern and far southern latitudes than it is close to the equator.
 Though the georeferencing is intact, the maps may appear stretched in one direction.

 If you would like to view the map for reference, choose Web Mercator when exporting your map.
 It will more closely resemble your in-browser map.

-The most common cause for export processing failure is requesting an export in too-high a resolution; this is especially the case for jpg format exports, which have a lower maximum pixel size than geotiffs.
+The most common cause for export processing failure is requesting an export in too-high a resolution; this is especially the case for jpg format exports, which have a lower maximum pixel size than GeoTIFF files.
 We suggest trying a lower resolution export if your export fails to process.
 Another common cause for export processing failure is the inclusion of large overlays in the export, often many times bigger than the orthomosaic itself.
 The suggested workaround in this case is to remove the overlays from the export by toggling off their visibility before exporting.

 Please email [email protected] for further assistance.

 Updated 2 months ago